 On this day, June 20, in hip-hop history…

-1995: A then twenty-four year old protégé of recent N.W.A. member and west coast gangster rap pioneer, Ice Cube, a young and menacing Mack 10 embraced the guidance of his established and respected mentor and released his inaugural contribution to the ever so blossoming criminally charged, trunk clattering, gangster funk-boogie insurgence that was rapidly being cultivated throughout the entirety of the west coast in the early to mid-90’s.
+1995: A then 24-year-old protégé of recent N.W.A. member and west coast gangster rap pioneer, Ice Cube, a young and menacing Mack 10 embraced the guidance of his established and respected mentor and released his inaugural contribution to the ever so blossoming criminally charged, trunk clattering, gangster funk-boogie insurgence that was rapidly being cultivated throughout the entirety of the west coast in the early to mid-90's.

 Hailing from Inglewood, California, and exhibiting an individuality that portrayed both an unlawful and dangerous existence, Mack 10's self-titled debut was full of reassurance that the unforgiving ways attached to his moniker were surely not just attributes of a stage name, but was in fact a way of life for the budding emcee.
 The album itself, sitting at 48 minutes and carrying fourteen tracks in total, is an intrusive audible depiction of what life in the specific streets of Los Angeles, that Mack is all too familiar with, fully entailed.